Dragon2fly/logger_tt/README.md

      For `buffer_line`, to avoid the last lines of log not printed out as the number of line is below threshold, you should set `buffer_time` to a certain number too.

-     Then, you also need to add this handler to the root logger's handlers.
+     Then, you need to add this handler to the `root` logger's `handlers` list.

    * replace the `stream`: